GetStream/stream-chat-android/README.md

 Open the project in Android Studio and set up your emulator (we're using Pixel 3, API 29 at the moment).
 Note that the Gradle sync process can take some time when you first open the project.

 ## Docs
-Architecture-wise this SDK consists of the following modules / artifacts:
+This SDK consists of the following modules / artifacts:
 - [Chat client](https://github.com/GetStream/stream-chat-android/tree/master/stream-chat-android-client)
 - [Offline support and `LiveData` APIs](https://github.com/GetStream/stream-chat-android/tree/master/stream-chat-android-offline)
 - [Chat UI/UX](https://github.com/GetStream/stream-chat-android/tree/master/stream-chat-android)